Welsh rebellions against English rule: Princes of Aberffraw, 1218–83

 Llywelyn the Last marble statue, City Hall, Cardiff.

 Llywelyn ab Iorwerth (Llywelyn the Great), Prince of Aberffraw was the first ruler to unite Wales, forcing other Welsh princes to submit to him, and in 1218 Henry III of England formally recognised him as Prince of Wales in the Treaty of Worcester.
 However, his son Dafydd ap Llywelyn gave up all his lands outside Gwynedd.
 It was left for his nephew, Llywelyn ap Gruffudd, to reunite Wales once more under his reign.
 He ruled from 1246–1282, and used the title Prince of Wales from 1258 with Scottish recognition.

 In November 1276, Edward I of England declared war on Llywelyn ap Gruffudd over a series of disputes, and in 1277 led 15,500 men into Wales.
 Realising his position was hopeless, Llywelyn surrendered without battle.
 Edward negotiated a settlement, rather than a conquest.
 War broke out again in 1282, as a result of a rebellion by Llywelyn's brother Dafydd ap Gruffydd, who was discontented with the reward he had received from Edward in 1277.
 Edward I was sucked into war again, and this time he turned to a war of conquest.

-The war turned in Edward's favour when Llywelyn ap Gruffudd unexpectedly marched out of North Wales towards Builth in mid-Wales.
-He was lured into a trap and killed at the Battle of Orewin Bridge on 11 December 1282.
+The war turned in Edward's favour when Llywelyn ap Gruffudd unexpectedly marched out of North Wales towards Builth in mid-Wales, where was killed at the Battle of Orewin Bridge on 11 December 1282.
 Dafydd took over leadership of the Welsh force, but was caught in 1283.
 He was dragged through the streets of Shrewsbury by a horse, hanged, drawn and quartered.

 Following the deaths of Llywelyn and Dafydd, Edward ended Welsh independence, introducing the royal ordinance of the Statute of Rhuddlan in 1284.
 The statute was a constitutional change annexing the Principality of Wales to the Realm of England.
 The statute introduced English common law to Wales for criminal cases, while civil cases were still dealt with under the Welsh laws of Hywel Dda.